code-orange-dev/code-orange-dev/README.md

 | 7 | P2P handshake, mempool propagation, compact blocks, FIBRE |
 | 8 | Mining, difficulty adjustment, Stratum V2, Taproot, graduation & next steps |

-> *"Very proud of every single bitcoiner on the call and feel blessed to be part of this community."*

 ---

 ## What We Do